HayWiir/CodingChallenge/README.md

 ```

-You will be asked for login credentials on first run.
+The login credentials are picked from the `.env` file.
 These are stored locally in an encrypted Config.ini file.

 This will be decrypted in future runs for ease of access.